 - Medical treatment for health conditions.
 Many alcohol-related health problems improve significantly once you stop drinking.
 But some health conditions may warrant continued treatment and follow-up care.

 - Spiritual practice.
 People who are involved with some type of regular spiritual practice may find it easier to maintain recovery from alcohol use disorder or other addictions.
 For many people, gaining greater insight into their spiritual side is a key element in recovery.

 Residential treatment programs

-For a serious alcohol problem, you may need a stay at a residential treatment facility.
-Most residential treatment programs include individual and group therapy, support groups, educational lectures, family involvement and activity therapy.
+For serious alcohol use disorder, you may need a stay at a residential treatment facility.
+Most residential treatment programs include individual and group therapy, support groups, educational lectures, family involvement, and activity therapy.